klaseskilson/react-flask-todilo/README.md

 ![Todo!](static/images/printscreen.png)

-This is a simple todo app in Flash and React.
+This is a simple todo app in Flask and React.
 It features a orderable todo list with a SQLite database attached to it.
+There is probably some examples of both bad practices here.

 ## Setup